 Crosthwait Jr. was always on top of innovative research, too.
 He invented an improved a boiler system, a new thermostat control and even designed the heat system for Rockefeller Center and Radio City Music Hall.
 But it wasn’t just his inventions that furthered the HVAC industry.
 Crosthwait Jr. was also an avid writer, contributing chapters to the text, American Society of Heating and Ventilation Engineers Guide.

-After retiring from engineering, he continued to share his knowledge with eager students at Purdue as a teacher in heating theory and control systems.
-He was very passionate about the field and his knowledge shone through.
+After retiring from engineering, he continued to share his knowledge as a teacher in heating theory and control systems at Purdue University.
 Crosthwait Jr. was recognized by the National Technological Association and was made a fellow of the American Society of Heating, Refrigeration and Air Conditioning Engineers.
 He was the first African-American to receive such an honor.

-Crosthwait Jr. officially retired from Dunham in 1969, after serving as an advisor since 1930.
+Crosthwait Jr. officially retired from Dunham in 1969, after serving as an adviser since 1930.
 He died on February 25, 1976, in West Lafayette, Indiana.